tati-/Guides/ssh_customization/README.md

 ## Customize SSH environment

 ### Create SSH alias
 To simplify the login to a remote server, you can define a name (alias) for the user/hostname combination, where you can also add some customization.
+To do this you need to add a **host declaration** to
+- `/etc/ssh/ssh_config ` (system level), or
+- `~/.ssh/config` (user level)
+on your local machine.

 #### Mac/Linux/Unix

-Add a **host declaration** to `~/.ssh/config` file on your local machine.
-You can see an example below.
+You can see an example of a host declaration below.

 ```
 Host <alias>